• Skip to primary navigation

 Can I freeze chocolate buns?

-Yes, these buns are suitable for freezing.
+Yes, these simple buns are suitable for freezing.
 Defrost them at temperature.
 If you like you can slightly rewarm them in the oven before serving.

 • German Rye Bread